Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

 \section{Results: DESI-LIS \texorpdfstring{$\times$}{Lg} \textit{Planck}}

-We followed the analysis choice of H21 and bined the measured galaxy auto-power spectra and cross-power spectra between DESI-LIS photometric galaxy catalogue and \textit{Planck} minimum-variance CMB lensing potential map with binwidth $\Delta\ell=10$ in the multipole range $10<\ell<500$.
-In this section, we present our estimates of galaxy bias and cross correlation amplitude, taking into account the effects of redshift bin mismatch of objects across tomographic bins.
+We followed the analysis choice of H21 and {binned} the measured galaxy auto-power spectra and cross-power spectra between the DESI-LIS photometric galaxy catalogue and the \textit{Planck} minimum-variance CMB lensing potential map with a bin width of $\Delta\ell=10$ in the multipole range $10<\ell<500$.
+In this section, we present our estimates of galaxy bias and cross-correlation amplitude, taking into account the effects of redshift bin mismatch of objects across tomographic bins.